 The cable car takes three and a half minutes to ascend (or descend!) the hill – travelling a distance of 778m, with the upper station located 405m above sea level.
 (The difference in elevation between the two stations is actually 367m.)
 The two large orange cabins take 30 people each, and overall it is a very smooth ride indeed.
 Position yourself at the base of the cabin and watch as Dubrovnik Old gets smaller and smaller as you woosh up to the top of the mountain.
 (Or the reverse, if you’re on your way down!)
 We would absolutely suggest you watch the amazing views and take your snaps/video; if you’re somehow bored of this, there’s free wifi onboard if you need to entertain yourself otherwise.

-The cable car departs as soon as there enough passengers.
+The cable car departs as soon as there are enough passengers.

 Dubrovnik Cable Car – Tickets